 The Credit Agreement requires us to repay the borrowings made under the term loan facilities and the equipment credit facility as follows: 50% (which percentage shall be reduced to 0% subject to the Company attaining a certain leverage ratio) of our annual excess cash flow, as defined; 100% of net cash proceeds of certain asset sales; and 100% of certain insurance and condemnation proceeds.
-Mandatory prepayments of the term loans were \$3.6 million as of March 28, 2015.
+Mandatory prepayments of the term loans were \$3.6 million as of June 27, 2015.
 We may voluntarily repay outstanding loans under each of the facilities at any time, subject to certain customary "breakage" costs with respect to LIBOR-based borrowings.
 In addition, we may elect to permanently terminate or reduce all or a portion of the revolving credit facility.

 All obligations under the Credit Agreement are unconditionally guaranteed by the Company's material U.S. subsidiaries and the obligations of the Company and such subsidiaries under the Credit Agreement and such guarantees are secured by, subject to certain exceptions, substantially all of their assets.
 The Credit Agreement also may, in certain circumstances, limit our ability to pay dividends or distributions.
-The Credit Agreement includes annual, quarterly and ad hoc financial reporting requirements and financial covenants requiring the Company to maintain maximum leverage ratios and a minimum fixed charge coverage ratio, as well as customary affirmative and negative covenants and events of default.
+The Credit Agreement includes annual, quarterly and ad hoc financial reporting requirements and financial covenants requiring us to maintain maximum leverage ratios and a minimum fixed charge coverage ratio, as well as customary affirmative and negative covenants and events of default.
 Specifically, we may not exceed a maximum senior debt to EBITDA ratio, as defined, of 2.5:1 and a maximum total debt to EBITDA ratio, as defined, of 3.0:1.
 We must also maintain a fixed charge coverage ratio, as defined, of not less than 1.25:1.
-As of March 28, 2015, the Company was in compliance with its debt covenants.
+On June 9, 2015, we entered into a third amendment to exclude purchases of up to \$35 million of the Company's common stock in a modified "Dutch auction" tender offer from the calculation of the Company's fixed charge coverage ratio, as defined in the Credit Agreement.
+As of June 27, 2015, we were in compliance with our debt covenants.